SEE: Strategic Exploration and Exploitation for Cohesive In-Context Prompt Optimization: Experiments

-Fig. \ref{fig:score} depicts the iterative history of prompt evolution, emphasizing the score variations for the best candidate, worst candidate, and the population's average across iterations.
-It has been observed that Feedback Mutation yields a performance boost within a single iteration and rarely introduces continual improvements.
-Global operators such as EDA and Crossover aid in escaping local minima and offering additional performance leaps (refer to Hyperbaton).
+Fig. \ref{fig:score} depicts the iterative history of prompt optimization, emphasizing the performance score variations for the best, worst candidate, and average candidate performance across iterations.
+Feedback Operator yields a performance boost within a single iteration and rarely introduces continual improvements.
+Fusion Operators such as EDA and Crossover aid in escaping local minima and offering additional performance leaps (refer to Hyperbaton).
 This observation aligns with our initial operator analysis.
-The success of \frameName lies in the organic organization of these mutation operators, effectively harnessing their advantages to maximum performance.
+The success of \frameName lies in the organic organization of these operators, harnessing their advantages to maximize performance.

-\paragraph{Detection Tasks.} To present a more expansive comparison, we adopted the configuration outlined in APO \cite{pryzant2023APO} and conducted a comparative analysis against it across three tasks.
-It should be noted that data for the fourth task mentioned in the original paper is unavailable.
-According to Table \ref{tab:apo_datasets}, \frameName exhibits marginally superior performance to APO in relatively simple tasks such as Ethos (by 1\%) and Sarcasm (by 4.7\%).
-However, for more complex tasks such as Liar, \frameNamenospace demonstrates a significant improvement of 19.6\% compared to APO.
-Moreover, we have also provided results for \frameName using GPT-4, which demonstrated performance comparable to those of \frameName employing GPT-3.5.
+\paragraph{Detection Tasks} To present a more expansive comparison, we adopted the configuration outlined in APO \cite{pryzant2023APO} and conducted a comparative analysis against it across three tasks. \frameName exhibits marginally superior performance to APO in relatively simple tasks such as Ethos (+{\bf 1}) and Sarcasm (+{\bf 4}).
+However, for more complex tasks such as Liar, \frameName demonstrates a significant improvement (+{\bf 18}).
+Full experiment results are in Table \ref{tab:apo_datasets} in Appendix.

-\paragraph{Instruction Induction Tasks.}
+\paragraph{Instruction Induction Tasks}

-To compare \frameNamenospace-generated prompts with manually added few-shot examples, we evaluated the optimized prompt from \frameName against the best prompts from APE-fewshot \cite{Zhou2023APE} and PromptBreeder-fewshot \cite{Fernando2023PromptBreeder} on APE's 24 instruction induction tasks.
-The results show that \frameName outperforms APE in 17 out of 24 tasks and PromptBreeder in 18 out of 24 tasks.
-The Appendix \ref{sub:apetask} provides complete experimental results.
-Fig. \ref{fig:24task} shows that few-shot methods do not always outperform zero-shot methods, highlighting the need for a joint in-context prompt search.
-Moreover, we observed that the prompts generated by \frameName are easier to interpret and align better with the task description.
-Appendix \ref{sec:prompt-quality} provides more detail on prompt quality.